input-output-hk/marlowe-cardano/marlowe/specification/marlowe-cardano-specification.md

 The execution of a Marlowe contract instance proceeds as a sequence of applications of inputs at the contract's script address.
 1. Role tokens are typically minted prior to or within the creation transaction of the contract instance, though this is not enforced on-chain.
 2. The creation transaction for the contract stores the state of the contract instance in the datum at the contract's script address.
+    - The creation transaction must contain sufficient lovelace to meet the [minimum UTxO requirement](../best-practices.md#minimum-utxo-requirement) *for every future state of the contract.*
+    - The initial state conforms to the state invariants required by Isabelle semantics and the Marlowe validator:
+	    - positive account balances,
+	    - no duplicate accounts, choices, or bound values, and
+	    - a total value that matches the value of the UTxO for the creation transaction.
-3. Each transaction that interacts with the contract instance updates the state/datum at that same address.
+1. Each transaction that interacts with the contract instance updates the state/datum at that same address.
-4. If the contract instance pays funds to a role during application of inputs, those funds are sent to the address of the Marlowe payout-validator script, with a datum equal to the role name.
+2. If the contract instance pays funds to a role during application of inputs, those funds are sent to the address of the Marlowe payout-validator script, with a datum equal to the role name.
-5. When a contract instance closes, there is no output to the contract's script address.
+3. When a contract instance closes, there is no output to the contract's script address.

 Thus each Marlowe contract instance is a finite sequence of continuations at the script address, from creation to closure.
 The following three UTxO diagrams illustrate the three typical types of Marlowe transactions.